pankaj005/bel-cli/README.md

 # Shift CLI

-A command line interface for bootstrapping and managing [Shift](https://www.shiftnrg.org/) blockchain apps.
+A command line interface for bootstrapping and managing Belrium blockchain apps.

 ## Installation: